5 Agile Scrum Board Best Practices for Every Project

 You’ve got a killer team together — they’re bright, professional, and ready to tackle your project.
 You’ve got someone to take ownership of the board, you have your priorities set, and design and marketing are good to join.
 So, what’s stopping you from plowing forward and getting this project done?
 Organization is key when tackling a big project, and that should start with an effective organizing platform, like an Agile Scrum Board.

 An Agile Scrum Board takes the basics of a Scrum board (a visual representation of a task’s process for the whole team to share) and blends in Agile methodology (an iterative process where work is done in stages and not delivered all at once).
 Design teams, product software development teams, and customer service departments could find an Agile Scrum board helpful in organizing team projects.
-In order for an Agile Scrum Board to work — and with 94 percent of companies using Scrum in their Agile practice, something must be working — there are a few important steps that ensure its success.
+In order for an Agile Scrum Board to work, there are a few important steps that ensure its success.

 Agile Scrum ceremonies are steps that move the tasks of a Scrum board from one stage to another.
 They can be incorporated fully, or they can be used in pieces.